jarvisnn/balance-report/README.md

 # Balance report

-To fetch token balances of an address at any time in the past.
+To fetch all token balances of an address at a specific time.

 The page is live at [https://jarvis57.github.io/balance-report](https://jarvis57.github.io/balance-report)